Simon’s journey into the video games industry

 If you iterate on it and present to the team it as you progress, you can catch most of the issues early on.
 That doesn’t mean you can’t push an idea that you believe is right, however, even when people are against it.
 You may see something they don’t.

-SW – That’s a difficult question.
-Mostly, my way of recruiting is based on the general understanding that a person will be a good fit for the team.
+My way of recruiting is based on the general understanding that a person will be a good fit for the team.
 You can have less outright skill than another candidate, but if I know that you can work in a team, take feedback into consideration and speak the same ‘language’ as the other team members, then there’s more chance that the collaboration will be fruitful.